choitingwing/ad_python_project/README.md

 # How to use this repo

-For New_code.ipynb, just open it and Run all or line by line.
+A. For New_code.ipynb, just open it and Run all or line by line.

-For New_code.py, do " mpiexec python New_code.py " in bash shell
+B. For New_code.py, do " mpiexec python New_code.py " in bash shell